-Made with oat flour, this moist gluten-free Spiced Applesauce Cake is flavoured with warm spices!
-It's topped with apple slices and has optional additions of dried cranberries and pecans.
-Serve this as a coffee cake for brunch or top with whipped cream or whipped coconut milk and enjoy for dessert.
+This moist gluten-free Spiced Applesauce Cake is flavoured with warm spices!
+Made with a combination of oat flour and gluten-free flour, it's topped with apple slices and has optional additions of dried cranberries and pecans.
+Serve this as apple cake as a coffee cake for brunch or top with whipped cream or whipped coconut milk and enjoy for dessert.

-Whether you serve it as an applesauce coffee cake or as an apple dessert cake, you'll love the flavour and texture of this healthy cake.
+- Whether you serve it as an applesauce coffee cake or as an apple dessert cake, you'll love the flavor and texture of this healthy cake.
 Serve it plain or top slices with whipped cream or whipped coconut milk for a spectacular dessert!

-This gluten-free Spiced Applesauce Cake recipe is a favourite of ours year-round.
-It's easy to make and we love the texture.
+- This gluten-free Spiced Applesauce Cake recipe is a favorite of mine year-round.
+It's easy to make!

 - butter (or melted and cooled coconut oil)